-People ask me how I ended up with a charter school focused on dropouts.
+People ask me how I ended up with a charter school focused on dropouts and reducing the dropout rate.
 It’s actually a long, deeply personal story that changed my life forever.
 God introduced me to poverty.
 Not the poor, or sometimes broken, which defined how I grew up in terms of standing up for the little guy (sisters), or the effects of addiction and joblessness.
 He introduced me to the poor families and children struggling to survive in an America that pretends they don’t exist.

 On the research side at Public Works, a research and evaluation firm I started 20 years ago, we were studying the pyramid graduation charts of high schools where students entered 9th grade and then, for example in some Los Angeles schools, only about 50% graduated by the time they are in 12th grade.
 The students just faded away.
 There was no real pressure from the school or the family to finish.

 The Truth About Dropout Students

 As one would expect, these youths are disproportionately African American and Hispanic, teen mothers, from single-parent homes, youth in the juvenile delinquency system, and of course, poor.
 As we were studying the dropout problem, strangely or perfectly, they started to show up to our tutoring center at Learning Works, in Pasadena, California (before we opened the charter).

 Maybe “show up” is strong — I digress.
 I had started working with a student who was very at-risk.
 His family was really struggling with him (English Learner, Special Education, middle child), which culminated in him getting stabbed.
 I remember a moment with his lovely mother, sobbing together in December 2003, when I totally believe God spoke for me and I said, “I will take him on.”
 He basically became part of my family, and I would tutor him every night.
 I would pick him up from soccer and it would take at least three hours to get through homework after I put my own children to bed.